logeshkannan96/myNotes/README.md

   -  git init : Turn an existing local directory into a git repository
   - git remote -v : Displays all the remote urls present for the repo
   - git remote add origin <url> : adds the github repo url
-  - git add <filename> : add the file to the local repo
+  - git add <"filename"> : add the file to the local repo
   - git add . : adds all the files and folders in the directory to the local repo
   - git commit -m <"some message"> : Records file snapshots permanently in version history with a descriptive message
   - git status : gives the status about the repo
-  - git push origin <branch name> : Uploads all local commits to the github repo, if branch name is master it uploads to the master branch
+  - git push origin <<"branch name">> : Uploads all local commits to the github repo, if branch name is master it uploads to the master branch
   - git clone <url> : Clone (download) a repository that already exists on GitHub, including all of the files, branches, and commits
   - git branch <branch name> : Creates a new branch for the repo
   - git checkout -b <branch name> : Switch over the branch names